Kenny Gattison: Professional career

 Gattison was selected by the Phoenix Suns in the 3rd round (55th overall) of the 1986 NBA draft.
 A 6'8" forward-center, he in nine NBA seasons for 3 different teams.
 He played for the Phoenix Suns (1986–87, 1988), Charlotte Hornets (1989–95) and Vancouver Grizzlies (1995–96).
-On February 22, 1996 he was traded by the Grizzlies to the Orlando Magic, and on August 9, 1996 the Magic traded him to Utah Jazz, but he did not appear in any games for those teams.
+On February 22, 1996, he was traded by the Grizzlies to the Orlando Magic, and on August 9, 1996, the Magic traded him to the Utah Jazz, but did not play a game for either team.

 In his NBA career, Gattison played in 494 games and scored a total of 3,923 points.
 His best season as a professional came during the 1991–92 NBA season as a member of the Hornets, appearing in 82 games (71 starts) and averaging 12.7 points and 7.1 rebounds per game.
-Gattison's 0.529 career field goal percentage with the Charlotte Hornets is the best in the franchise history.
+Gattison's 52.9% career field goal percentage with the Charlotte Hornets is the best in the franchise history.

 Coaching career

-After retiring, Gattison served as an assistant coach on John Calipari's staff with the New Jersey Nets from 1996–98.
+After retiring, Gattison served as an assistant coach on John Calipari's staff with the New Jersey Nets from 1996 to 1998.
 He then returned to his alma mater, Old Dominion in 2001 as an assistant coach until 2003 when he was named assistant coach with his former team, the New Orleans (former Charlotte) Hornets.
 He remained with New Orleans until June 2009.

 On July 28, 2010, Gattison was named an assistant coach to the Atlanta Hawks under head coach Larry Drew.

 On June 25, 2013, Gattison was named an assistant coach to the Phoenix Suns under former teammate and current head coach Jeff Hornacek.

 On May 29, 2015, Gattison's two-year tenure on the Suns staff ended as he was informed that his contract, set to expire June 30, would not be renewed.

-On September 28, 2016 Gattison was named Vice President of membership and Player Programming for the National Basketball Retired Players Association (NBRPA), the official alumni organization for former players from the NBA, ABA, WNBA and Harlem Globetrotters.
+On September 28, 2016, Gattison was named Vice President of membership and Player Programming for the National Basketball Retired Players Association (NBRPA), the official alumni organization for former players from the NBA, ABA, WNBA and Harlem Globetrotters.